 Al-Qaeda attacked us on 9/11 and must be defeated.
 Obama won’t bomb them in Syria.
 Putin did. #neverforget911— Tulsi Gabbard (@TulsiGabbard) October 1, 2015

-In January 2017, she traveled to Syria and met with Assad personally, blindsiding the Democratic leadership in Congress.
+In January 2017, she traveled to Syria and met with Assad personally, catching the Democratic leadership in Congress off guard.
 After returning to the US, she went on CNN and parroted the regime’s line that there was “no difference” between the mainstream anti-Assad rebels and ISIS.

 By this point, Democratic leadership considered her disloyal.
 “Rep. Gabbard loses me and, I think, many others when she claims to support peaceful values and policies that protect civilians and still engages with and even defends a murderous dictator, Bashar al-Assad,” Loren DeJonge Schulman, a senior NSC official in the Obama administration, told me earlier this year.
 “There is no excuse for this.
 The hypocrisy of these actions is astonishing.
 One can be antiwar without being pro-murderous dictator, a fact that seems obvious.”

 When Assad’s forces used chemical weapons against Syrian civilians in April 2017, Gabbard said she was “skeptical” that Assad was responsible, aligning herself with conspiracy theorists against both US intelligence and the overwhelming majority of independent experts.